cysouw/diathesis/text/c05_case.md

 ### [ – | N ] Weather agents {#sec:case-nominative-addition}

-For weather verbs [@next], semantically it seems to be rather clear that the addition of an agent is an extension to a basically avalent verb.
-However, formally there is no difference between the notion of 'nominative addition' as discussed in this section and a 'nominative drop' as discussed in [@sec:case-nominative-drop].
+With some weather verbs like *wehen* 'to be windy' it seems to be semantically rather obvious that the addition of an agent [@next b] is an extension of a basically avalent verb [@next a].
+However, formally there is no difference between an unmarked 'nominative addition' as discussed in this section and an unmarked 'nominative drop' as discussed in [@sec:case-nominative-drop].
+One possible avenue to distinguish these two classes is to consider the range of possible nominative agents.
+For verbs like *wehen* there appears to be only a small closed class of options for the nominative.

 ::: ex
 a.
 Es weht.
 b.
 Der Wind weht.
 :::

-Such addition of an agent appears to be rare.
+Such additions of an agent like with *wehen* appear to be rare.
 It is crucial to distinguish agent-like subjects that are the originators of the phenomenon expressed by the verb, like *Wind* 'wind' in [@last b], from patient-like subjects that are propelled by the phenomenon, like *Blätter* 'leaves' [@next a].
-With such patient-like subjects a locational phrase is necessary.
+These patient-like nominatives can be easily identified because a location phrase is necessary [@next b].
 These constructions are discussed in [@sec:prepositions-weather-manner-movement].
+Another diathesis adding arguments to weather verbs is the addition of objects, discussed in [@sec:case-accusative-addition-without-nominative].

 ::: ex
 a.
 Die Blätter wehen durch die Luft.
 b. ^* Die Blätter wehen.
 :::

-Another different diathesis adding arguments to weather verbs is the addition of objects, discussed in [@sec:case-accusative-addition-without-nominative].

 **Attested Verbs**